saitamasahil/Pixel-Launcher-Extended/README.md

 - [LSPosed](https://github.com/LSPosed/LSPosed) *(optional, if you want to use double tap to sleep feature)*

 **Disclaimer**
-- Make sure you flashed the **Bootloop saver** module before flashing **Pixel Launcher Extended**.
-We **WON'T** be responsible if anything happens with your device.
+- We **WON'T** be responsible if anything happens with your device.
 Bootloops are not expected, but you should always be prepared for the worst!

 ### Installation
 - Uninstall any other launcher if you're using one.
 Only keep the default launcher